What Credentials Matter in Trauma-Informed Care

 What Clients Look for—Even If They Don’t Name It

-Clients may not always ask about trauma credentials directly, but they feel the difference.
+Clients might not ask about trauma credentials, but they can sense the difference.

 Practitioners with appropriate training tend to:

-Credentials matter because they shape how you show up—not just what you know.
+Credentials matter because they influence how you work with clients, not just what you know.

 Choosing Credentials That Align With Your Modality

-Not all trauma-informed credentials are created equal.
-The most meaningful training aligns with your actual scope of practice.
+Not all trauma-informed credentials are the same.
+The best training matches your real scope of practice.

 Before pursuing a credential, ask:

-Credentials should support your work, not pull you outside of it.
+Credentials should help you in your work, not push you beyond your limits.

 Final Thoughts